• Skip to primary navigation

 Maple apple pie with roasted apples and intricate pie crust design.

-Roasting or pre-cooking apples to make pie
+• Pre-cook apples to make pie filling

 • macerate the apples in sugar (and a little lemon juice to prevent browning), like for this peach mango pie or this blueberry pie.
 You can then cook down the juices before filling the pie.